Working with individual genomic regions¶

 Some databases store chromosome names with the ‘chr’ prefix, others without.
 You can use

-to switch between chromosome formats:
+the method fix_chromosome to switch between chromosome formats:

 region = gr.as_region('chr12:12.5Mb-18Mb')